sajjjadayobi/FaceLib/README.md

 ## Face Detection: RetinaFace

-A PyTorch implementation of RetinaFace: Single-stage Dense Face Localisation in the Wild.
-Model size only 1.7M, when Retinaface The official code in Mxnet can be found here.

- you can use this backbone networks:
-    Resnet50, mobilenet, slim, RFB
+ - you can use this backbone networks: Resnet50, mobilenet, slim, RFB

- The following example illustrates the ease of use of this package:
+ - The following example illustrates the ease of use of this package:

   ```python
    from Retinaface.Retinaface import FaceDetector